Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 Brazilians Queue For Precious Water As Flood Damage Intensifies

-Porto Alegre, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) Humanitarian aid arrived on Tuesday in Porto Alegre and other flood-ravaged municipalities of southern Brazil, where queues formed for drinking water as forecasters warned of more downpours.
+Porto Alegre, (APP - UrduPoint / Pakistan Point News - 8th May, 2024) Teams scurried on Tuesday to deliver humanitarian aid in Porto Alegre and other flood-ravaged municipalities in southern Brazil, where queues formed for drinking water as forecasters warned of more downpours.

 The worst natural calamity ever to hit the state of Rio Grande do Sul has claimed at least 90 lives, with 362 people reported injured and 131 still missing, according to the civil defense force that handles disaster relief.

-Nearly 400 municipalities in total have been hit, including state capital Porto Alegre, and more than 156,000 people have been forced to leave their homes as streets were transformed into rivers after days of rain in unprecedented amounts.
+Nearly 400 municipalities have been hit, including state capital Porto Alegre, and more than 156,000 people have been forced to leave their homes as streets were transformed into rivers after days of record-breaking rain.

-Porto Alegre is home to some 1.4 million people and the larger metropolitan area more than double that.
+Porto Alegre is home to some 1.4 million people and the larger metropolitan area has more than double that number.

-For tens of thousands of people left stranded amid impassable roads, collapsed bridges and flooded homes in Rio Grande do Sul, "the most urgent demand is (drinking) water," said civil defense official Sabrina Ribas.
+For tens of thousands of people stranded by impassable roads, collapsed bridges and flooded homes in Rio Grande do Sul, "the most urgent demand is (drinking) water," said civil defense official Sabrina Ribas.

-Helicopters were flying two and fro delivering water and food to communities most in need, while work continued on restoring road access.
+Helicopters were flying to and fro delivering water and food to communities most in need, while work continued on restoring road access.

-In the municipality of Alvorada, west of Porto Alegre, there were queues of people with buckets and plastic bottles, collecting drinking water from the few municipal taps still working.
+In the municipality of Alvorada, east of Porto Alegre, there were queues of people with buckets and plastic bottles, collecting drinking water from the few taps still working.

 Most shops have run out of bottled water.